maidsafe/safe_network/README.md

 Use the `open-metrics` feature flag on the node / client to start an [OpenMetrics](https://github.com/OpenObservability/OpenMetrics/) exporter.
 The metrics are served via a webserver started at a random port.
 Check the log file / stdout to find the webserver URL, `Metrics server on http://127.0.0.1:xxxx/metrics`

 The metrics can then be collected using a collector (for e.g. Prometheus) and the data can then be imported into any visualization tool (for e.g., Grafana) to be further analyzed.
 Refer to this [Guide](./metrics/README.md) to easily setup a dockerized Grafana dashboard to visualize the metrics.

-### Archive

-The elder-membership agreed, section tree backed implementation of the safe network can be found [here](https://github.com/maidsafe/safe_network_archive)